cylc/cylc-doc/src/user-guide/running-suites.rst

 Cylc supports two ways of tracking task state on job hosts:

 - task-to-suite messaging via TCP (using ZMQ protocol)
-- regular polling by the suite server program
+- regular polling by the :term:`scheduler`

 These can be configured per job host using :cylc:conf:`global.cylc[platforms][<platform name>]communication method`.